robotic4udio/robotic4udio.github.io/_posts/2024-06-01-course-composer-as-designer.md

 title:  Composer as Designer
 description: Teaching a course on the intersection of music composition and interface-design at the Royal Danish Academy of Music
 image:  '/images/composer-as-designer.webp'
-tags:   [Creative-Tech, Composition, Sound-Design, Work, RMC, Teaching]
+tags:   [Creative-Tech, Composition, Sound-Design, RMC, Teaching]
 featured: false
 showdate: false
 ---